openjdk/jdk/doc/hotspot-style.md

 names are namespace-qualified.
 It is tempting to bring the Standard Library names into scope via a `using std;` directive.
 Doing so makes writing code using those names easier, since the qualifiers don't need to be included.
-But there are reasons not to do that.
+But there are several reasons not to do that.

     * There is a risk of future name collisions.
 Additional Standard Library headers may be included, adding to the list of names being used.
 Also,